KhalidKhader/NoteGenAIAPIs/cursor-terraform-infra-mistakes.md

 4- terraform is used for 1 time / infra build

 5- github workflow / actions and task definitions under aws is what is used for code deployment.

+6- When working with AWS and configuring applications secrets should go to secrets manager, non-secrets go to param store.

+7- keep any configs that are timeouts, etc. in task definition to allow dev to optimize or change these, such as logging level.